Peter Tizard: Neonatal unit

 At Hammersmith Hospital, Tizard worked to build up an academic neonatal unit that was a pioneer in the establishment of neonatal care in the UK, and established the scientific basis for the development of such units.
-To prepare for this endeavour, Tizard spent took a sabbatical as a Nuffield Foundation Medical Fellow 1951, spending a year with Geoffrey S. Dawes, the physiologist at the Nuffield Institute for Medical research in Oxford and who considered to be the foremost international authority on fetal and neonatal physiology.
+To prepare for this endeavour, Tizard spent took a sabbatical as a Nuffield Foundation Medical Fellow 1951, spending a year with Geoffrey S. Dawes, the physiologist at the Nuffield Institute for Medical Research in Oxford and who considered to be the foremost international authority on fetal and neonatal physiology.
 In this manner, Tizard changed, what was then neonatal care, into applied physiology, that was unique in medicine, at the time.

 Tizard recruited a number of brilliant, and now well known individuals.
-Wilfrid Payne was the first, who had retired and then became an skilled adviser to Tizard.
+Wilfrid Payne was the first, who had retired and then became a skilled adviser to Tizard.
 Michael Dawkins, a paediatric pathologist was recruited next.
 Albert Claneaux, who was Dawkings predecessor at the Institute, had collaborated with Tizard, and gave the first definitive account of the epidemiology of Intraventricular haemorrhage in newborn infants.
 Dawkins had been working at the Nuffield Institute with David Hull and had established the reason for the response to cold in the human infant.
 Lawrence Goldie, a psychoanalyst with a specialism in physiology and Pamela Davies were next.
 Davies was given the task of following up on surviving infants.
 In collaboration with Goldie, they described the electroencephalographic characteristics in the immature brain.

-Tizard did more than anybody else in the paediatric medical community to put paediatrics on an equal footing, i.e. as a medicine for children, with medicine for adults, that was based on knowledge, as opposed to acquired experience, as Tizard's group at Hammersmith Hospital had sufficient intellectual stamina to acquire that knowledge through research.
+Tizard did more than anybody else in the paediatric medical community to put paediatrics on an equal footing with medicine for adults, that was based on knowledge, as opposed to acquired experience, as Tizard's group at Hammersmith Hospital had sufficient intellectual stamina to acquire that knowledge through research.
 Therefore, it was a disappointment when the British Paediatric Association asserted its independence, by establishing paediatrics as a speciality, and breaking away from the Royal College of Physicians, rather than the hard won position that Tizard's group had won for it, within general medicine.